 Now, the paper flower is nothing new – but Jenn’s tutorial gives us a fresh look at an old favorite – using water colored paper!
 This slight addition to the tutorial makes the paper flowers a bit more modern, but just as beautiful as if you use maps or sheet music.
 Take it away Jenn!

 DIY Tutorial: How to Make a DIY Water Color Paper Rose

 What you’ll need:

-- Paper of your choice – standard printer paper works fine.
+- Paper of your choice – standard printer paper works fine like this HP Color Inkjet Paper.
 Using anything much heavier than that might make the flower stiffer and harder to shape.